tzadik68/tzadik68/README.md

 - 👋 Hi, I’m @tzadik68
-- 👀 I’m currently working on various projects related to Financial - and MacroEconometrics
+- 👀 I’m currently working on various projects related to Financial Econometrics and Macroeconomics

 <!---